ViaMarcus/AdventOfCode2021/README.md

 Here, I set up a basic kotlin project and completed it with the more capable Kotlin.

 On the ninth day, the Excel hope lived again, but died shortly after starting part 2...
-It was a helpful tool in thinking about the solution however.
+It was a helpful tool in thinking about the solution, however.

 Day 10 was completed without much ado.
 Here it was interesting to compare my solution with my friend, as we had quite different approaches to the problem.